 Cold or heat therapy

-Both cold and heat are considered to relieve pain.
-Ice or cold reduces blood flow to the affected area and can compress inflammation and swelling.
-As a result, you'll feel less pain and can counteract tightness in your shoulder blade.
-So wrap an ice or cold pack in a damp cloth, and place this on the affected area for about 15-20 minutes.
+Both cold and heat are used to relieve pain.
+Ice or cold reduces the blood supply to the affected area and can therefore compress inflammation and swelling.
+As a result, you will feel less pain and can counteract tension in the shoulder blade.
+Wrap an ice or cooling device in a damp cloth and place it on the affected area for approx. 15-20 minutes.

-Heat is also of great help for discomfort in the back.
-Heat can provide relief primarily when your muscles feel tight.
-Such application promotes blood flow to the treated area and causes local muscles to relax.
-A warm pillow or hot water bottle are good ways to relieve your shoulder blade pain.
+Heat is also very helpful for back pain.
+Heat can primarily provide relief if your muscles feel tense.
+Applying heat in this way promotes blood circulation in the treated area and relaxes the local muscles.
+A warm Pillow or hot water bottle are good ways to relieve your shoulder blade pain.

 Acupuncture and massage

-Acupuncture is an ancient practice of traditional Chinese medicine that has been used to treat a wide variety of ailments for over two thousand years.
+Acupuncture is an ancient practice of traditional Chinese medicine that has been used for over two thousand years to treat a wide range of ailments.
 Tension in the shoulder blade can also be treated with acupuncture.

 Acupuncture treatment involves placing small, thin needles at specific points to release blockages in the body.
 This can promote blood circulation, improve energy flow in the body and relax muscles.
 The treatment can be done individually or in combination with other therapies.
 However, it may take a few sessions before successful treatment of tension is evident.